 Dr Kumar will assess your personal suitability for abdominoplasty plastic surgery during a comprehensive consultation.

-The Pros and Cons of Abdominoplasty (Tummy Tuck) Surgery
+The Benefits and Risks of Abdominoplasty (Tummy Tuck) Surgery

-Like all surgical procedures, Abdominoplasty (tummy tuck) surgery involves benefits and potential risks.
+Like all surgical procedures, abdominoplasty (tummy tuck) involves potential benefits and risks.
+It is important to understand both before proceeding.

-- The procedure requires downtime (time off work or study) and a commitment to post-operative care
+- The procedure requires recovery time and adherence to post-operative care instructions

 What to Expect During Your Surgery

-Your journey begins with an in-depth consultation.
+Your journey begins with a consultation.
 During your first visit, Dr Kumar will:

 - Review your medical history